 Here are some job options to consider when you're choosing a career path with a degree in economics.

 Market Research Analyst

-Market research analysts tap the knowledge of industry trends to assess how products or services might fare under various economic conditions.
-Like economics majors, they are trained to design studies and gather and analyze data.
-They must be able to quantify results and represent this information to clients.
+Market research analysts tap knowledge of industry trends to assess how products or services might fare under various economic conditions.
+Like economics majors, they are trained to design studies and to gather and analyze data.
+They must be able to quantify results and present this information to clients.

-Market research analysts apply many of the skills that economics majors develop such as the use of presentation software and graphical representation, as well as writing and statistical skills.
-They must think critically about products and services and solve problems involved with their marketing.
+These analysts apply many of the skills that economics majors develop, such as the use of presentation software and graphical representation, as well as writing and statistical skills.
+They must think critically about products and services and be adept at solving problems.

 Economic consultants use analytical and research skills to carry out studies regarding economic scenarios.
 They analyze industry trends to help organizations improve their performance.
 They might work for organizations in a variety of industries, including business, finance, healthcare, education, the government, and more.

 Economic consultants can also act as expert witnesses in legal cases to assess economic damages, analyze intellectual property and antitrust violations, and to address regulatory violations.

 Salary: PayScale estimates that the average annual salary for an economic consultant is $76,487.
 The bottom 10% earn up to $59,000 and the top 10% earn at least $119,000.